annaesvensson/yellow-help/example-configuration.md

 }
 ```

-`nginx.conf` file for the Nginx web server
+`nginx.conf` file for the Nginx web server:

 ```
 server {